Poke Pals is a compassionate pediatric phlebotomy initiative

 Coaching Packages

-Package 1: Brave Day Prep
+Brave Day Prep

 Includes:

-• One 60-minute virtual session
+• One 60-minute virtual coaching session

-• Custom preparation plan
+• Custom preparation plan for your child's specific procedure

-• Visual support recommendations
+• Visual support and storyboard recommendations

 • Coping strategies toolkit